aws-samples/busy-engineers-document-bucket/instructions/docs/multi-cmk.md

 In `~/environment/workshop/exercises`, you'll find a `Makefile` with several targets for you to experiment with:

+* `make list_grants` will show you the current state of grants on your CMKs
 * `make revoke_walter_grant` will remove the Grant providing permissions to use Walter in the application
 * `make revoke_faythe_grant` will remove the Grant providing permissions to use Faythe in the application
 * `make revoke_grants` will remove the Grants for both CMKs